Purple heart plant (Tradescantia pallida) is the queen of all plants!

-This purple plant is an excellent bioindicator of the contaminants and air pollutants.
+This purple plant is an excellent bioindicator of contaminants and air pollutants.

 - Food color

-As Tradescantia pallida has an astonishing purple color, research shows that has majorly two such pigments that are used as food colorant.
+As Tradescantia pallida have an astonishing purple color, research shows that has majorly two such pigments that are used as a food colorant.

 Tradescantia Purple Queen Uses